Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Numerical Results and Discussion

-We notice that for small values of $\sigma~(<0.1)$, the effect of Gaussian interaction potential on the critical angular velocity $\Omega_{\bf c1}$ is negligible and becomes significant only as the value of $\sigma$ is increased which depends on the number of bosons $N$.
-For instance, as shown in Fig.~\ref{fig:nlcr}(a) for $N=4$ bosons, the critical angular velocity $\Omega_{\bf c1}$ decreases for small values of $\sigma$ and then increases steeply for large values of $\sigma$.
-However, as seen in Fig.~\ref{fig:nlcr}(b) for $N=8$ (which may be the least number of particles to produce the first stable vortex state), the decrease in value of $\Omega_{\bf c1}$ with $\sigma$ is steeper than for the $N=4$ boson system.
+We notice from the figure that for small values of $\sigma~(<0.1)$, there is little change in the value of critical angular velocity $\Omega_{\bf c1}$ compared to its value for the $\delta$-function potential $(\sigma \rightarrow 0)$; as the value of $\sigma$ is increased further, the change in $\Omega_{\bf c1}$ becomes significant depending on the number of bosons $N$ considered.
+For instance, as shown in Fig.~\ref{fig:nlcr}(a) for $N=4$ bosons, the critical angular velocity $\Omega_{\bf c1}$ decreases for intermediate values of $\sigma$ and then increases steeply for large values of $\sigma$.
+However, as seen in Fig.~\ref{fig:nlcr}(b) for $N=8$ (the least number of bosons in our present study where the effect of quantum statistics becomes significant), the decrease in value of $\Omega_{\bf c1}$ with $\sigma$ is steeper than for the $N=4$ boson system.
 Similarly, beyond $\sigma=0.25$, the decrease of $\Omega_{\bf c1}$ with $\sigma$ for $N=12$ is steeper than for $N=4$ as shown in Fig.~\ref{fig:nlcr}(c).
-However, for $N=16$ bosons, $\Omega_{\bf c1}$ increases with $\sigma$ and a peak appears at $\sigma=0.45$ in the $\Omega_{\bf c1}$ {\it versus} $\sigma$ curve and then falls sharply with a minima at $\sigma=0.75$ as seen in Fig.~\ref{fig:nlcr}(d).
-The different shape of $\Omega_{\bf c1}$ {\it versus} $\sigma$ curve for $N=16$ can be attributed to quantum statistics.
-It is also observed that the critical angular velocity $\Omega_{\bf c1}$ always increases for large values of $\sigma (<1)$, regardless of the number of bosons considered.
-Moreover, with increase in number of bosons, the minimum value of $\Omega_{\bf c1}$ obtained with repulsive Gaussian interaction potential shifts to larger values of $\sigma$.
+However, for $N=16$ bosons shown in Fig.~\ref{fig:nlcr}(d), $\Omega_{\bf c1}$ increases initially with $\sigma$; reaches a maxima at $\sigma=0.45$ and then falls sharply with a minima at $\sigma=0.75$.
+The different shape of $\Omega_{\bf c1}$ {\it versus} $\sigma$ curve for $N=16$, compared to $N=12,\ 8,\ 4$, can be attributed to quantum statistics (and may be seen as a signature of an impending quantum phase transition).
+It is also observed that the critical angular velocity $\Omega_{\bf c1}$ always increases for large values of $\sigma (<1)$, regardless of the number of bosons $N$ considered.
+Moreover, with increase in number of bosons, the minimum value of $\Omega_{\bf c1}$ obtained with repulsive Gaussian potential shifts to larger values of $\sigma$.